 - 2 tbsp avocado oil (or other high-heat cooking oil like olive oil, coconut, or peanut oil)

 - 4 inches fresh ginger, peeled and grated

 - 6 cloves garlic, finely minced

-- 4 thai chiles, aka "bird's eye chiles" (manage the heat by leaving whole, if you like hot, slice thinly and add, seeds and all; I did 2 sliced, 2 whole and it was plenty hot for me!)
+- 4 thai chiles, aka bird's eye chiles (manage the heat by leaving whole or if you like things hot and spicy, slice thinly and add, seeds and all; I did 2 sliced, 2 whole and it was plenty hot for me!)

 - 1 inch-thick bundle of cilantro stems, leaves roughly chopped

 - optional: bean sprouts